asdzxc2345/CertificationModule/README.md

-The code implements a simple booking system for a bus service called "locobus."
+The code implements a simple booking system for a bus service called "HighFly."
 It consists of two main user roles: passengers and cashiers.

 For passengers: